Queensland University of Technology

 QUT is a highly successful Australian university with an applied emphasis in courses and research.
 Though based in Brisbane, Queensland, QUT has a global outlook.
 With over 50,000 students, including 8,000 from overseas, and an annual budget of more than $930 million, QUT is positioned to grow and develop as one of Australia’s leading universities.
 QUT has two Brisbane campuses, at Gardens Point in the CBD and at Kelvin Grove in Brisbane’s inner-north.

+QUT is well known as ‘the university for the real world’ because of its close links with industry and its relevant teaching and applied research.
+Industry representatives and professionals contribute to course development, adding a practical perspective to theoretical education.
 QUT has a 160 year history stretching back to the establishment of the Brisbane School of Arts in 1849.
 Over the years, QUT has grown and changed, and its predecessor institutions include the Central Technical College, the Brisbane Kindergarten Training College, and Brisbane College of Advanced Education, and Queensland Institute of Technology.
 In 1989, QUT attained university status and it amalgamated with BCAE from 1990.

 We value good corporate governance, and seek to adopt best practice to ensure that QUT is at the forefront of learning and is a highly desired destination for researchers and professionals.
 Council is responsible for the overall governance and management of the University and manages and controls the University affairs.

-Ann Sherry AO
+Ms Ann Sherry AO

 Ann Sherry AO is one of Australia's leading business executives with a career that spans Government, Banking and Cruise Tourism.
 Chancellor of QUT since August 2022, Ms Sherry is a visionary leader with a life-long commitment to empowering others and creating lasting social change.
 She is an active philanthropist with a passion for improving opportunities and removing barriers for women in STEM and sport, and supporting opportunities for Indigenous Australians.

 Ms Sherry is an Adviser, the former Chairman and was Chief Executive Officer of Carnival Australia for a decade, where she transformed the cruise industry during a particularly tumultuous time.
 Carnival Australia is the largest cruise ship operator in the Australia/Pacific region.
+Ms Sherry has a Bachelor of Arts from the University of Queensland, majoring in Economics and Politics, and a Graduate Diploma in Industrial Relations from Queensland University of Technology.

+Widely recognised for her eminent service to business, Ann has been awarded Honorary Doctorates from the University of Sydney, the University of Queensland, Macquarie University and the University of New South Wales.
 Beginning her working life as a Radiographer, Ms Sherry became First Assistant Secretary of the Office of the Status of Women in Canberra before moving to the banking sector initially in HR roles, then in CEO roles with Westpac NZ and the Bank of Melbourne.

 The Australian Government awarded Ms Sherry the Centenary Medal in 2001 and in 2004 she was awarded an Order of Australia.
 In 2015 Ms Sherry was named as the overall winner of the Australian Financial Review 100 Women of Influence Award.

-The Council
+University Council

 QUT Council is established by the Queensland University of Technology Act 1998 (QUT Act) as the university’s governing body to ensure the proper and effective management and operation of the university.
 QUT Council's composition, membership, powers and responsibilities are governed by the QUT Act.

-QUT Council is accountable for the corporate governance of QUT, having oversight of QUTs:
+QUT Council is accountable for the corporate governance of QUT, having oversight of QUT's:

 direction